sisovin/OnboardingTask/README.md

 ---

 *   **Settings Screen**: App configuration.
 This implementation provides a clean and structured `SettingsScreen.kt` using Jetpack Compose, organized into logical sections for easy app configuration management, all while maintaining support for the Khmer language.
+The SettingsScreen should use off-black background (`Color(0x000000)` / use Text Color OffWhite (#F5F7FA)

 ### Key UI/UX Features